 It’s not only football teams that compete at the World Cup and Euros.
 They also become hotly contested battles between brands, each eager to outdo each other with clever social marketing and reactive content.
 With the evolution of tournament marketing, is the ‘newsroom’ model the best way to activate in 2018?

-The structure and delivery of social content needs to reflect the seismic shift in consumer behavior we’ve seen in the last four years – from passive viewers to active digital participants, eager to tell their story.
-Every moment in a fan’s tournament life – from morning punditry to late night beers – is snapped, shared, liked & lol’d.
+The structure and delivery of social content needs to reflect the seismic shift in consumer behaviour we’ve seen in the last four years – from passive viewers to active digital participants, eager to tell their story.
+Every moment in a fan’s tournament life – from morning punditry to late-night beers – is snapped, shared, liked & lol’d.